-As in the past few years, a high proportion of schools were comprised of small fish (<8 kg; estimated to be 1-year-olds).
-Such small fish were far less common in past survey years.
-Following the same procedure as last year (Eveson et al. 2011), schools of small (<8 kg) fish were omitted from all years in the analysis.
+Similar to the past few years, a high proportion of schools were comprised of small fish (<8 kg; estimated to be 1-year-olds).
+Such small fish were far less common in earlier survey years.
+Following the same procedure as in 2011 and 2012, schools of small (<8 kg) fish were omitted from all years in the analysis.
 This is necessary to make the index comparable across years and also for consistency with the CCSBT operating model and management procedure, which assume the aerial survey provides an index of age 2-4 abundance.